 What makes BRT so attractive?
 Different systems use different techniques.
 Here are some of the most popular features:

 - More frequent service and limited stops.
-BRT provides direct service to major destinations within Bergen County and offers connections outside of the County.
+BRT can provide direct service to major destinations within Bergen County and offer connections outside of the County.
 BRT vehicles may make stops along a route at fewer locations to provide more express travel time for the majority of the route’s passengers.

 - Exclusive bus lanes, queue jumps at intersections, and other approaches that enable buses to consistently travel at posted speed limits.
-BRT would introduce roadway treatments to maintain a reliable schedule.
+BRT explores different roadway treatments that can help to maintain a reliable schedule.

 - Improved fare payment technology, including ways to pay before you board.
-BRT offers rider-friendly options for off-board ticket purchase to reduce the time it takes passengers to board.
+BRT can offer rider-friendly options for off-board ticket purchase to reduce the time it takes passengers to board.

 - Traffic signal priority that adjusts traffic lights to keep buses moving.
-BRT is connected to the traffic signal system in order to keep you moving.
+BRT has the capacity to be connected to the traffic signal system in order to keep you moving.

 - Advanced buses that may be larger, easier to get on and off, and use cleaner fuels.
 BRT often uses new buses that make the system more comfortable, more sustainable, and more identifiable.

 - Enhanced and more customer-friendly bus stations.
-BRT is a flexible transportation system with more comfortable passenger shelters and bus stations that provide additional amenities.
+BRT is a flexible transportation system that strives to provide riders with more comfortable passenger shelters and bus stations that provide additional amenities.

 - Real-time travel information for waiting riders.
-BRT passengers can expect to have information about arrival and departure times available at the station or accessible to riders through the Web or on cell phones.
+BRT passengers may be able to obtain information about arrival and departure times, whether available at the station or accessible to riders through the Web or on cell phones.